Propero

 Propero, an extension of Pearson Education, is a collection of self-paced, student-directed online courses offered to colleges and universities as an additional tool to help students complete their certificates or degrees.
 Propero courses are equipped with an eTextbook, downloadable audio podcasts, assessments, live tutoring, student coaching and live 24/7 technical support.

-Since they are not an accredited institution, Pearson partners with the American Council on Education, which determined that Propero courses are recommended for college level credit at over 1,600 academic institutions in North America.
+Since they are not an accredited institution, Pearson partners with the American Council on Education (ACE), which determined that Propero courses are recommended for college level credit at over 1,600 academic institutions in North America.
 Upon completion and passing of the Propero courses, online learners can apply for an ACE transcript to submit to their institution for credit.